GalaxyDeveloper/TerraLegion/README.md

 1. Clone the code from github
 2. Open CMD line and cd to your folder.
 Then run `gradlew eclipse` to generate eclipse project.
 3. Using Eclipse neon, create a new workspace.
-3. From *File* menu, select *Import->General->Existing Exlipse Project*.
+3. From *File* menu, select *Import->General->Existing Eclipse Project*.
 Browser to the folder where you cloned the code.
 Import all projects.
 4. Select the *Run Configuration* menu from *Run* menu.
 5. Enter a name for the configuration at the top.
 6. For the *Main Class* setting, press the browse button and select the *DesktopLauncher* class.